 In order to reach this point, you will need to be proficient at the following:

 Now, the order in which you cover these skills largely depends on your instructor.
-Everyone is different and ADIs tend to have a variety of approaches up their sleeve.
+Everyone is different and every instructor tends to have a variety of approaches up their sleeve.
 Some might find that by the end of their first lesson they've managed to drive down a road, while others might still be working on seat adjustments and understanding how the clutch works.
 Trust in the process and all of the skills will come together!

 Once you've got the basics in the bag, it's time to start applying them to road scenarios that require more forward thinking and complicated actions.
 To be able to master the advanced driving skills, the basics need to be second nature.
 You shouldn't be looking down at the gear stick, for instance, while performing a parallel park.